dtinit/portability-articles/articles/photos6.md

 Ultimately it might be easier to take a roundabout approach.
-Meta supports sending your Facebook and Instagram content to other online services via [data portability tools](photos3.md) (using the Data Transfer Project, supported by the [https://dtinit.org](Data Transfer Initiative)).
+Meta supports sending your Facebook and Instagram content to other online services via [data portability tools](photos3.md) (using the Data Transfer Project, supported by the [Data Transfer Initiative](https://dtinit.org)).
 After getting Meta to transfer your photos to a cloud photo or backup service, that service may have better functionality for getting your own copies of bulk content - or it might solve your use case sufficiently to have that content securely backed up in another cloud location.